ChalmersGU-data-structure-courses/dsabook/src/markdown/12-graphs/51-implementation.md

 Its main data structure is a map from vertices to sets of edges.
-Exactly which kind of map or set we use can depend on our needs, but it can e.g. be any of the ones we have discussed earlier in the book.
+Exactly which kind of map or set we use can depend on our needs, but it can, for example, be any of the ones we have discussed earlier in the book.

 One specific implementation that is particularly suited for an adjacency list [separate chaining]{.term} hash map, backed with a set implemented as a